North America Vacations

 Arrival & Departure

-Please plan on arriving at least one day prior to your trip departure.
-Day one of your itinerary starts at 8:00 or 8:20 am, depending on your hotel.
-Your trip ends with a drop-off at either the Burlington airport (1:00 pm) or your Burlington hotel (1:30 pm).
+Please plan on arriving to Burlington, Vermont at least one day prior to your trip departure.
+Day one of your itinerary starts in Burlington at 8:00 am with pick-up from your pre-trip hotel.
+Your trip ends with a drop-off at either the Burlington airport (12:00 pm) or your Burlington hotel (12:30 pm).
+Please book flights out of Burlington for 2:00 PM or later.

 Biking: Most bike rides on this trip are considered easy to moderate (10 to 20 miles, flat and/or rolling terrain).
 If a more difficult bike ride is included on this itinerary, more specific details will be included in the day’s activity description within the detailed itinerary.
 Bike rides are van supported, meaning that there will be checkpoints along the way in which you can access the van/guide if needed or can end your ride early.
 There will also be one guide accompanying the group by bike.